Brushes & Daubers

 Silicone brushes

 A silicone brush is basically a paint brush with a silicone tip instead of bristles.
 They come in a variety of different shapes and sizes.
-I prefer to use a flat tip silicone brush that is 2 to 3 centimeters wide.
+I prefer to use a flat tip silicone brush that is 2 to 3 centimetres wide.

 Just remember to clean your brush before the medium dries on the brush.
 Once it is dry your brush might be ruined.